raviten/ai-cache/README.md

 V1:
-A wrapper aroung aerospike library to access aerospike cache Monitor only a specific percentage of data
+* A wrapper around aerospike library to access aerospike cache
+* Monitor only a specific percentage of data
-Train and deploy model
+* Train and deploy model to library

+Requirements
-A backend to store access patterns
+* A backend to store access patterns (like mongodb, elasticsearch or any other)
-Train model and update model in cache service or backend Every time Library is initialized, picks up trained model from cache service / backend and In every hour wrapper refreshes model parameter from cache service / backend
+* A task service to train model (like Celery)
+* Trigger for Updating library with model
+   1. On first time load
+   2. Every hour